Ensembl/treefam_tools/treefam_scan/README.md

 # Sequence search in TreeFam database.

-> Note that we have tested this script with HMMer version 3.0
+> Note that we have tested this script with HMMer version 3.0.
+It may not
+> work with version 3.1

 ## First, clone the TreeFam github: